International airports in Israel. Israel airports for international flights

 Ramon Airport should become a replacement for Eilat, which over time has become an obstacle to the development of the city in the center of which it is located.

-The idea to move the airport was expressed back in the mid-1990s after the signing of the Israeli-Jordanian peace treaty, but the real plans were approved only in 2003.
-A more detailed design was reviewed in 2010.
+The idea of relocating the airport was expressed in the mid-1990s after the signing of the Israel-Jordan Peace Treaty, but actual plans were only approved in 2003.
+A more thorough design was reviewed in 2010.
 Construction was approved in 2011 and began two years later.

-In early September 2017, Ramon conducted his first test flight.
+In early September 2017, Ramon conducted its first test flight.

 Peculiarities

-Ramon is scheduled major airport capable of receiving all types of aircraft.
-Its GDP should be 3600 meters wide and 45 meters wide.
-For large airliners there will be 8 parking spaces, for turboprop - 9.
+Ramon is scheduled major airport, capable of accepting all types aircraft.
+Its GDP should be 3600 m with a width of 45 m.
+There will be 8 parking spaces for large airliners, and 9 for turbine propellers.

-The preliminary area of Ramona is 5.5 sq. km, terminal - 50 thousand sq. m.
+Ramon's preliminary area is 5.5 square meters. km, terminal – 50 thousand sq. m.

 Transport

-Very soon, a 27-kilometer high-speed tram line will run near the airport and the hotel center to the border.
-In 2012, planning also began for a new Tel Aviv - Eilat railway line and therefore a railway station in Ramon.
+Very soon, next to the airport and hotel center there will be a 27-kilometer line with a high-speed tram, stretching to the border.
+In 2012, planning also began for a new Tel Aviv–Eilat railway line and therefore a train station in Ramona.

-All this, coupled with the fact that the airport was originally located next to the highway, makes it one of the most accessible transport points.
+All this, coupled with the fact that the airport was originally located next to the highway, makes it one of the most accessible transportation points.